packistry/packistry/README.md

 #### Adding a New Package Source

-Conductor provides a simple and interactive way to add new package sources via an Artisan command.
-This command allows you to add package sources such as GitHub, GitLab, or Gitea to your Conductor server, ensuring that you can manage your Composer packages from multiple repositories seamlessly.
+Conductor provides a simple and interactive way to add new sources via an Artisan command.
+This command allows you to add sources such as GitHub, GitLab, or Gitea to your Conductor server, ensuring that you can manage your Composer packages from multiple repositories seamlessly.

 To add a new package source, use the following command: